 * Greece approves budget, concerns about aid remain

 * U.S. fiscal worries hits appetite for risky assets

-LONDON, Nov 12 (Reuters) - The euro inched up from a recent two-month low against the dollar on Monday after Greece's ruling coalition secured enough votes in parliament to approve a tough 2013 budget.
+LONDON, Nov 12 The euro held steady just above a recent two-month low on Monday after Greece's ruling coalition secured enough votes in parliament to approve a tough 2013 budget.

-Gains in the single currency were seen limited before a meeting later in the day of euro zone finance ministers, who were not expected to release fresh bailout funds for Greece.
+Gains in the single currency were limited before a meeting of euro zone finance ministers on Monday, which was not expected to agree the release of fresh bailout funds.

-Athens has to redeem 5 billion euros worth of treasury bills on Nov.
-16 and had been counting on cash from the aid tranche, though a senior debt agency official said on Monday a T-bill sale on Tuesday to refinance the bills should not be a problem..
+Pressure to strike a deal on Greece is growing as Athens has to redeem 5 billion euros worth of treasury bills on Nov.
+16 and had been counting on cash from the next aid tranche.

 German Finance Minister Wolfgang Schaeuble told a German newspaper on Sunday that the troika of international lenders to Athens was unlikely to deliver its full report in time for the euro zone finance ministers' meeting.